Chitreshwer

-Chitreshwer or Chitreshwar is a holly village in Jharkhand, India.It has a population of nearly 1500.
+Chitreshwer or Chitreshwar is a village in Jharkhand, India.
+It has a population of nearly 1500.

 Economy

 The major occupations are farming and commerce.
 The area produces mainly peanuts and vegetables.
 The village has done well recently with the peanut crop, contributing to the growth and development of the village.
 The people of the village are also in the peanut trading business.
 They supply peanuts to whole east Singhbhum and nearby areas of Midnapore districts.
 The village is advancing as well in terms of literacy as well as culture.
 The farmers use the latest equipment and technology.
 The government is contributing for modernisation in the area, providing a 24-hour electricity supply and concrete roads for better connectivity to major locations nearby.
 The village has all major mobile towers and internet facilities as well.

 The village has direct connectivity via buses to Jamshedpur, Kharagpur, and Baripada in Mayurbhanj district.

 This village is also known for its great hospitality.
 The village people welcome each and everybody with great warmth and pleasure.
 Once visited, you will surely return to this place if you love "desi" hospitality.